aashishk913/miniproject/README.md

 # LOW Level Requirements:

 1)Dataset for game is created manually
-2)Algorithm should work without errors.
+2)Algorithm should work without errors
 3)It should be fast and responsive
-4)It should tell the wrong answers.
+4)It should tell the wrong answers